 Wireless networking gives users the mobility to work virtually anywhere — at their desk, in a conference room, at the airport, in a coffee shop or at their home office.
 Wi-Fi is no longer considered a luxury, but a necessity, with nearly 100% of notebooks including wireless.
 Businesses also recognize the value of mobile computing and wireless networking.
-Wireless networks increase employee productivity, lower the cost of adds, moves and changes; and facilitate applications like mobile POS terminals and wireless VoIP.
+Wireless LANs increase employee productivity, lower the cost of adds, moves and changes; and facilitate applications like mobile POS terminals and wireless VoIP.

 Network managers need to support these new users, new networks, new technologies and new applications, all while still delivering the network reliability and security users and business managers demand.
-Keeping control of a wireless network, that by design is constantly changing, requires an end-to-end management approach focused on each phase of the wireless lifecycle.
+Keeping control of a wireless LAN, that by design is constantly changing, requires an end-to-end management approach focused on each phase of the wireless lifecycle.
 The wireless lifecycle involves distinct and interrelated phases: pre-deployment and expansion planning, installation and verification, troubleshooting, and management and optimization.

 Wireless Lifecycle Phases